laktoosivaba/cy/README.md

 byte[<=256] read
 ```

 Such named services can then be used to configure the topics as well.
-For example, a local topic named `foo` could be remapped via an RPC endpoint `~/cyphal/foo` (or `~_/foo`, since we prefer shorter names to reduce gossip traffic), which is to contain the string topic name.
-Similar approaches could be used for topic introspection; for example, we could expose the topic type name via `~_/foo/t`.
+For example, a local topic named `foo` could be remapped via an RPC endpoint `~/cyphal/foo?` (or `~_/foo?`, since we prefer shorter names to reduce gossip traffic), which is to contain the string topic name.
+Similar approaches could be used for topic introspection; for example, we could expose the topic type name via `~_/foo/t?`.
+One possible issue with this is that it is too easy to exhaust the small service-ID space of only 256 items; also, a large number of endpoints will make their discovery slow, since we announce at most one per heartbeat.

+If the sender happens to know the node-ID of the server from other sources (e.g., deduced from another transfer), then it is desirable to eliminate the service-ID mapping uncertainty completely (it will also save memory on the server because every service port requires some state to keep at the transport layer).
+In that case, the service-ID could be constant for all named endpoints (say 511) and the RPC request payload would be prepended with the full 64-bit endpoint hash.
+There is, strictly speaking, no need to prepend the hash to the response since it can be matched using the transfer-ID, but it could be useful as an additional correctness check.

 ### Wildcard topic subscriptions